AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 ## Rum and Privacy {#rum-and-privacy}

 Real User Monitoring in Adobe Experience Manager is designed to preserve visitor privacy and minimize data collection.
-RUM monitoring depends on end user approval to collect data.
-When end users grant consent, they enable the monitoring processes, contributing to the pool of performance data customers can analyze.
 As a visitor, this means that no personal information will be collected by the site you are visiting or made available to Adobe.

 As a site operator, this means no additional opt-in is required to enable monitoring through this feature.So, there will be no additional pop up for the end users to accept for enabling RUM monitoring.